lud77/Enumerate/README.md

   <img src="ret/screenshot-2.png" alt="Image 2" width="25%" />
 </p>

-Enumerate is an habit tracker app that makes it easier to structure your day.
-Add your goals and complete them as you go.
-Start again tomorrow!
+Enumerate is an counter.
+Use it to keep track of how many repetitions of anything you are doing.
+It can handle multiple counters.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>